forntoh/LcdMenu/docs/source/overview/items/index.rst

     input
     input-charset

 You can also create your own custom menu items and widgets by extending the base menu item class or any of the existing menu items.
+See the :doc:`../widgets/index` section for more information about available widgets and their usage.